hyperledger/besu/docs/Reference/Pantheon-CLI-Syntax.md

 !!!tip
     To allow all hostnames, use `*` or `all`.
 We don't recommend allowing all hostnames for production code.

-!!!note
-    This option is only available from v0.8.3.
-Earlier versions allow access by all hostnames.

 ### max-peers